vitalyisaev2/dns-proxy-server/README.md

 ```
 -compress
   	compress replies
 -conf-path string
   	The config file path  (default "conf/config.json")
 -cpuprofile string
   	write cpu profile to file
 -default-dns
   	This DNS server will be the default server for this machine (default true)
+-docker-host string
+  	Docker daemon address (default "unix:///var/run/docker.sock")
 -help
   	This message
 -log-file string
   	Log to file instead of console, (true=log to default log file, /tmp/log.log=log to custom log location) (default "console")
 -log-level string
   	Log Level CRITICAL, ERROR, WARNING, NOTICE, INFO, DEBUG (default "DEBUG")
 -server-port int
   	The DNS server to start into (default 53)
 -service string
   	Setup as service, starting with machine at boot
 	docker = start as docker service,
 	normal = start as normal service,
 	uninstall = uninstall the service from machine
 -service-publish-web-port
   	Publish web port when running as service in docker mode (default true)
 -tsig string
   	use MD5 hmac tsig: keyname:base64
 -version
   	Current version
 -web-server-port int
   	The web server port (default 5380)

 ```

 ### Installing it as a service